xumingxin7398/cordovaEsptouch/README.md

 you must call "esptouchPlugin.cancelConfig" when you want to stop the config,if not it will make some mistake when you call "esptouchPlugin.smartConfig" the other time.

+Since ios emulator does not support the SmartConfig feature,so I did not package the i386 architectures in the "Esptouch.framework".You want to remove i386 architectures in "Build Settings->Architectures" and test your project on a real iphone.